The national competition authority is the National Competition and Markets Commission (CNMC).

 The law does not foresee the possibility that interested parties have a role in Phase I. Phase I proceedings are confidential and the file cannot be accessed by third parties.
-However, as there is no express provision banning participation of third parties in Phase I merger proceedings, it has become largely accepted that third parties can make representations and submissions to the CNMC regarding a merger also during Phase I merger proceedings.
-A recent example of this is the Helios/Quiron merger, commented above, where the participation of a third party in the proceedings was expressly discussed in the merger decision.
+However, as there is no express provision banning participation of third parties in Phase I merger proceedings, it is accepted, and has become quite standard, that third parties make representations and submissions to the CNMC regarding a merger also during Phase I merger proceedings.
+A recent example of this is the Helios/Quiron merger,13 where the participation of a third party in the proceedings was expressly discussed in the merger decision.

 Indeed, the CNMC will listen to third parties concerns and if these have merit, the CNMC should be expected to raise the level of scrutiny of a given merger.

-Third parties also play a role in reporting mergers that should have been filed for merger review but were not.12
+Third parties also play a role in reporting mergers that should have been filed for merger review but were not.14

 iv Resolution of authorities' competition concerns, appeals and judicial review

 The CNMC should, at least in theory, solve most initial concerns in pre-notification.
 The CNMC will make use of formal information requests stopping the clock when necessary.
 Once the proposed transaction has been formally filed, the CNMC may be keen, depending on the circumstances, to deal with any questions informally, without stopping the clock (particularly if the transaction has been pre-notified).

 Merger decisions by the CNMC may be appealed within two months before the High Court.
 In instances where the Council of Ministers decides on the merger, the Supreme Court is competent to review the merger decision.

 v Effect of regulatory review